A Formal Comparison Between Chain of Thought and Latent Thought: Background

 \subsection{Models of Computation}

-We study a model in which a Transformer~\citep{vaswani2017attention} is applied iteratively (formal definitions are given in \Cref{app:tf}).
-Informally, the CoT model generates intermediate reasoning steps explicitly as tokens in an autoregressive manner before producing the final answer. \begin{definition}[CoT] Let \( \gV \) be a vocabulary, and let \( f_{\mathrm{dec}} : \gV^* \to \gV \) denote an \emph{autoregressive}, decoder-only Transformer that generates the next token either deterministically or stochastically.
-Given an input sequence \( x = (x_1, \dots, x_n) \in \gV^n \), define the intermediate outputs recursively by
+We define a class of reasoning paradigms in which a Transformer block~\cite{vaswani2017attention} is applied iteratively.
+Informally, CoT generates intermediate reasoning steps explicitly as tokens in an autoregressive manner.
+Formal definitions and illustrations are given in~\Cref{app:tf}. \begin{definition}[CoT, following~\citet{merrill2024the}] Let \( \gV \) be a vocabulary, and let \( \mathrm{TF}_{\mathrm{dec}}: \gV^* \to \gV \) denote an decoder-only Transformer.
+Given an input sequence \( x = (x_1, \dots, x_n) \in \gV^n \), the outputs of \emph{CoT} are defined by